IHE/PCC.PCS/input/pagecontent/issues.md

 	- Instead of using a "Exam Finding Not Present" attribute, the SNOMED-CT 373572006 "Clinical finding absent" code will be used instead.
 	- NEMSIS 8801009 Medication Already Taken cannot have a SNOMED-CT code due to post coordination. the SNOMED-CT 246488008 "Drug used" atribute used instead
 	- Instead of using a "...." attribute, the SNOMED-CT .... "...." code will be used instead.
+PCSOpenIssue_043: The Revised Trauma Score is a physiologic scoring system based on the initial vital signs of a patient.[1]
+A lower score indicates a higher severity of injury.
+This is a calculated score deffined in https://en.wikipedia.org/wiki/Revised_Trauma_Score .
+Both NEMSIS and NICTIZ have this concept deffined in their standards, however this score is calculated using the already profiled and documented vitals.
+As long as those vitals are sent in a message the score can be calculated by the reciving system.
+This data element will not be deffined in this profile at this time.
 #### Closed Issues

 1. (2/12/2018) Committee decided to use both CDA and FHIR.
 This is the